 Note: You are required to carry your driver’s licence with you when driving in Ireland.

 You can get more information by ringing 1890 406 040 or by contacting:

 Details of your local Motor Tax Office are available from the Department of Environment, Community and Local Government on 1890 411 412 or 061 363480 or www.environ.ie

 Yes.
 It is a legal requirement in Ireland to have motor insurance if you want to drive your car in a public place.
 Otherwise, you will incur fines, penalty points and may be disqualified from driving.

 Note: Some insurance companies will give a bonus to people who have a no-claims bonus from an EU country or another country with similar insurance laws.

 Individual insurance companies have customer service departments that will give you information on their policy options.

 A useful service is the Insurance Information Service.
-This is an information and complaints telephone service operated by the Irish Insurance Federation (IIF).
+This is an information and complaints telephone service.
 Its purpose is to answer policyholders’ questions and help resolve problems.